CamelliaDPG/Camellia/README.txt

 6. make test
 7. make install

 As of this writing (2/18/15), all tests in DPGTests and runTests should pass, with the exception of four of the runTests tests, which test some new space-time and multigrid facilities still under development.
+Note that make test won't give you granular information about which tests are failing, and it also won't run DPGTests for you; DPGTests is our old collection of tests--new tests are being added to either runTests or runSlowTests, both of which make test *does* run.
+Note also that make test will only run tests in serial; for full testing of an MPI build, one will want to use mpirun on unit_tests/runTests, slow_tests/runSlowTests, and drivers/DPGTests/DPGTests.
+We generally run tests on 1 or 4 MPI nodes.